nus-cs2103-AY2021S1/ip/docs/README.md

 ##### Description

 Add a new task to your existing list of task.
 A new task is marked as incomplete (&#x2718;) upon creation.
+All task created will be saved for future reference.

 There are 3 kinds of tasks: